sydneymorrison/spinly/README.md

 # spinly

-Vinyl Record Exchange is a web application designed specifically for vinyl record enthusiasts.
+spinly is a web application designed specifically for vinyl record enthusiasts.
 It serves as a platform for buying, selling, and trading vinyl records, while also fostering a vibrant community for users to engage in discussions about their favorite albums.
 With its retro-inspired design reminiscent of popular e-commerce platforms, Vinyl Record Exchange aims to create a seamless and enjoyable experience for music lovers.

 # Screenshots
 <img width="1351" alt="Screenshot 2023-05-19 at 11 48 04 AM" src="https://github.com/sydneymorrison/spinly/assets/109234360/bed75e68-431d-4652-82c7-37611ec5e04e">